Once Human (video game): Expansion: The Way of Winter

 As the player clears enemy strongholds, they encounter metahuman enhanced Vulture elites and enemy combat deviants.
-The player eventually rescues a few column members and learn Roland is alive and was taken west where an active volcano erupted years ago and destroyed the west's largest settlement.
+The player eventually rescues a few Column members and learns Roland is alive and was taken west where an active volcano erupted years ago and destroyed the west's largest settlement.
 The player travels and continues to clear enemy bases in the west until they eventually discover Roland, alive but with a cindering arm similar to Igna's.
-Roland claims he was captured on purpose to learn more about Igna who has become the Vultures leader and convinced Rosetta to aid them in their quest to create/ resurrect The Old Ones, massive deviants created by Rosetta experiments and contained in pocket dimensions.
+Roland claims he was captured on purpose to learn more about Igna who has become the Vultures leader and convinced Rosetta to aid them in their quest to create or resurrect The Old Ones, massive deviants created by Rosetta experiments and contained in pocket dimensions.
 Roland claims Igna experimented on him by injecting something into his arm repeatedly.

 Many died in this experiment but Roland is the only who has survived.
-The player later discovers that when Igna was young he gained his powers and revered deviations as gods.
-His family rebuked his beliefs causing Igna to lash out and cause the volcano to erupt and directed the flowing lava to the settlement, destroying it and allowing it to be overrun with deviations.
-The player along with Roland venture to the Vulture base to confront Igna, who is about to awaken his own created Old One and refuses to surrender.
+The player later discovers that when Igna was young, he gained his powers and revered deviations as gods.
+His family rebuked his beliefs, causing Igna to lash out and cause the volcano to erupt and directed the flowing lava to the settlement, destroying it and allowing it to be overrun with deviations.
+The player and Roland venture to the Vulture base to confront Igna, who is about to awaken his own created Old One and refuses to surrender.

-Igna casts himself into the lava causing his deviant creation, a Chaosweaver to awaken.
-The Chaosweaver departs leaving the bases all while the player can hear the faint yet thunderous laughter of Igna.
+Igna casts himself into the lava causing his deviant creation, a Chaosweaver, to awaken.
+The Chaosweaver departs, leaving the bases, all while the player can hear the faint yet thunderous laughter of Igna.
 Roland informs the player there is nothing they can do and must return to the Column to figure out their next moves.
-The scenario continues as the player expand their base, gather better materials and even create a control tower that can normalize the weather, enhance the surrounding land and have the chance to fight Chaosweavers in the wild.
+The scenario continues as the player expand their base, gather better materials and even create a control tower that can normalize the weather, enhance the surrounding land, and have the chance to fight Chaosweavers in the wild.